Nerdvanarepair/Generateur_MdP/README.md

 Anglais :

-    Unzip the file, go in
+    Unzip the file, open it
     lunch Generateur.py and start it with F5